Pekarangan: Plants

-In Sundanese pekarangans, ornamental plants, and crops such as cloves, oranges, and mangoes are frequently planted in the front patch, as these are valuable plants that homeowners want to keep an eye on.
+In Sundanese pekarangans, ornamental plants tend to be placed in front of the house, while crops such as cloves, oranges, and mangoes are frequently planted in the front yard for the homeowners to see.
 Starchy crops, medicinal plants, and cash crops are more frequent in the front and back plots, and less in the side plots.
-Coffee might be used as a hedge in the side and back yards; ornamental plants might have a similar function in front yards.
+Coffee plants might be used as a hedge in the side and back yards; ornamental plants might have a similar function in front yards.
 Vegetables are habitually grown in front and side areas to be exposed to light, as tall trees are rare in those areas.
 Trees with large canopies might be planted in front yards, providing shade for children.
 Coconuts, fruit trees, and tall trees whose woods are used for construction are planted in back gardens to avoid damage to the house when any of them falls due to a storm.
 Most plants propagate without intentional human intervention—this natural process is called janteun ku anjeun in Sundanese—due to seed scattering by birds, mammals, or humans after they eat.
 Because of this, no clear spatial arrangement is found in Sundanese back gardens.